7 Reasons Why I'm Short IBM

 2. Bribes and bid rigging: Is there no end?

-This is an issue I have written about extensively, but when there's smoke-there's usually fire.
+This is an issue I have written about extensively, but when there's smoke - there's usually fire.

 And at IBM, there's a ton of smoke.

 Companies with wonderful products don't need to engage in bribery to make a sale.
-What is particularly puzzling with respect to IBM's long history (i.e. more than a half-dozen) of allegations of both bribery and bid rigging: How has IBM avoided severe sanctions for so long?
+What is particularly puzzling with respect to IBM's long history (i.e. more than a half dozen) of allegations of both bribery and bid rigging: How has IBM avoided severe sanctions for so long?

-Another curiosity: a 2000 court order from the Securities and Exchange Commission to "cease and desist" from bribery has been seemingly ignored by everybody (authorities included).
+Another curiosity: A 2000 court order from the Securities and Exchange Commission to "cease and desist" from bribery has been seemingly ignored by everybody (authorities included).
 And where is the CFO, Martin Schroeter, in all of this, anyway?
 What happened to the company's internal controls?

 It's not like the issues ever stopped.
 As the company noted in this year's annual report: "In August 2015, IBM learned that the SEC is conducting an investigation relating to revenue recognition with respect to the accounting treatment of certain transactions in the U.S., UK and Ireland.
 The company is cooperating with the SEC in this matter."